Boosting galactic outflows with enhanced resolution: Numerical setup

 \subsection{Refinement strategy on the gas cooling length}

-All our adaptive-mesh simulations use a traditional quasi-Lagrangian refinement strategy targeting the dense ISM.
-Specifically, gas cells are split in 8 if their dark matter or baryonic mass reaches 8 times its initial value, or if the local thermal Jeans length is resolved by less than four cells.
-Refinement is allowed up to the maximum resolution of the simulation of $18$ pc.
-Figure~\ref{fig:amr} illustrates the structure of this refinement strategy (left-most column), showing an edge-on (top) and face-on (bottom) map of the spatial resolution at a time of comparable outflow rates between the simulations ($t = 540 \, \Myr$, $\approx 0.05 \, \Msolyr$).
+All our adaptive-mesh simulations start by using a traditional `fiducial' quasi-Lagrangian refinement strategy targeting the ISM.
+To achieve this, we split AMR cells when their dark matter plus baryonic mass exceeds 8,000 $\Msol$ for 13 levels in a $150 \, \kpc$ box, corresponding to a maximum spatial resolution of $18$ pc.
+We also split cells when the local Jeans' length is resolved by less than four cells to obtain a more homogeneous spatial resolution across the ISM.
+This allows us to better capture ISM turbulence (e.g. \citealt{Federrath2011}) rather than solely focussing on dense clumps.

+Figure~\ref{fig:amr} illustrates the structure of this fiducial refinement strategy (left-most column), showing an edge-on (top) and face-on (bottom) map of the spatial resolution at a time of comparable outflow rates between the simulations ($t = 540 \, \Myr$, $\approx 0.05 \, \Msolyr$).
 With the quasi-Lagrangian approach, resolution is near its allowed maximum within the disc ($18 \, \pc$, deep blue) but drops rapidly in the vertical direction ($\geq 100 \, \pc$, white) as the density decreases.

 However, the cooling length of gas escaping the galaxy can be much smaller and is either marginally or under-resolved by the quickly degrading resolution (Figure~\ref{fig:examplecoolinglength}).
 To remedy to this issue, we store the net cooling rate $\Lambda_{\text{net}}$ obtained at each simulation timestep by the non-equilibrium solver and compute